Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/05_BasicOrderManagementProcess.md

 **Workflow**

 A workflow is a basic structure that represents a business process.
 It uses "places" containing data to be transferred and "transitions" defining the actions to be performed.
 When designing a workflow, you determine exactly when what happens, leaving nothing to chance.
 Each order is processed following this workflow, which allows you to monitor the process in real time.
-For detailed information, see [Workflows](../../ActindoWorkFlow/Overview/01_General.md).
+For detailed information, see [Process Orchestration](../../ActindoWorkFlow/Overview/01_General.md).